Fulham Palace: The Tait chapel

-The Tait chapel at Fulham Palace, the fourth on the site, was designed by William Butterfield for Bishop Tait in 1866–7.
+The Tait chapel at Fulham Palace, the fourth on the site, was designed by William Butterfield for Bishop Archibald Campbell Tait in 1866–7.
 It is dedicated to the Blessed Trinity and it cost £1869.

-Damaged by a bomb in World War II, the chapel was reorganized in the 1950s for Bishop Wand.
+Damaged by a bomb in World War II, the chapel was reorganised in the 1950s for Bishop William Wand.
 The Salviati mosaic reredos was moved to the west end.
 The east window, destroyed in the war, was replaced by a new window by Ninian Comper in 1956.
-It shows "The Risen Saviour" with the message "Feed my sheep"; Bishops Creighton and Wand stand on either side.
+It shows "The Risen Saviour" with the message "Feed my sheep"; bishops Mandell Creighton and Wand stand on either side.
 The top window commemorates Wand's son who died in a mountaineering accident in 1934.
 The west window by Clayton and Bell survived.

 Butterfield's patterned brickwork was painted over by Brian Thomas and students from Byam Shaw School of Art in 1953.
 The north wall painting shows: "The Fall" with Adam; the nativity is below; Atonement with the crucifixion, and the Last Supper with the gift of the Holy Spirit.
 The south wall: St Peter and a vision of unclean beasts, the stoning of St Stephen, the risen Christ with two hands of God the Father, Conversion of St Paul.